 This course focuses on developing a basic understanding of design and appropriate technology.
 Students engage in design and problem-solving activities to develop, produce, test and analyze technological systems while assessing the multiple interactions between such systems and their impacts on societies, values, economics, environments and basic human needs.Six hours of lab per week.

 TED226 - Applications and Processing of Engineering Materials

-This course is designed to serve as an introduction to engineering principles as they relate to selection, preparation, conditioning, forming, shaping, finishing and using materials.
-Engineering principles will be reinforced with activities that allow students to explore the many facets of materials science, selection, processing and testing.
+This course is designed to serve as an introduction to metallic, ceramic, and plastic materials including the selection, preparation, conditioning, forming, shaping, testing and finishing of these materials.
+Laboratory activities allow students to explore the many facets of materials science, selection, processing, and testing.
 Additionally, this course serves as the foundation for other laboratory courses that require the processing of materials.
-Six lab-hours per week.
-(3 crs.)

-TED300 - Assessment & Instruction in Technology Education
+TED300 - Assessment and Instruction in Technology Education

 To address the standards, it is critical that technology education students be able to instruct and assess student learning in a standards-based environment.
 This course will enable students to explore and develop instructional methodologies and assess student learning in both a traditional and authentic sense.
 Students will also be introduced to a variety of classroom management and discipline issues that classroom teachers face each day.
 All students will participate in instructional activities at a selected middle school for 15 hours of field experience.
 This course consists of three hours of lecture per week.
 Prerequisites: TED 100.
 (3 crs.)